l7mp/dcontroller/doc/concepts-pipelines.md

 The output is one summary object per unique group key.
 The original object that first created the group is used as a template, and the collected values are written into it at the path specified by the value expression.

+Note that `@unwind` followed by a `@gather` should yield the same object unchanged, but the list order is not guaranteed to be preserved (this is by nature of the underlying incremental processing engine, DBSP).

 The below pipeline gathers all `Pods`, groups them by `namespace`, and collects their names into a `podNames` list within the output object.

 ```yaml